Diet To Help With Anxiety & Depression

 Keeping Blood Sugar Stable Is Key

-Meals high in processed carbs and sugars can cause your blood sugar to go up and then crash, which can feel a lot like anxiety.
+Meals high in processed carbs and sugars can cause your blood sugar to go up and then crash, which can feel a lot like experiencing anxiety.

 For example, a bowl of sugary cereal for breakfast can turn into 15 teaspoons of sugar in your bloodstream, and when that drops, you might feel shaky and anxious.